sirensolutions/eslint-config/README.md

 NO LONGER USED
 ==============

-To adjast a rule see https://github.com/sirensolutions/eslint-plugin/blob/master/configs/recommended.js
+To adjust a rule see https://github.com/sirensolutions/eslint-plugin/blob/master/configs/recommended.js

 # eslint-config